 For the algorithm, both the van and the package are space to fill

 Thinking about the parcel layout in the van at four or five in the morning is not what couriers like best.
 The sooner they leave, the sooner they’ll finish their working day.
 And picking up packages and arranging them in a van often takes longer than assumed, resulting in stress and consequently the number of errors.
 You can significantly facilitate the work of couriers by using packing planning algorithms.
-For the algorithm, a van’s cargo space is the same “bin” to be filled as a cardboard box, container or rack in a warehouse.
+For the algorithm, a van’s cargo space is the same “space” to be filled as a cardboard box, container or rack in a warehouse.

 Instead of having packing planned by couriers, you can have it automated using packing planning algorithms.
 Thanks to them, you can quickly answer the question of how many packages will fit in a specific vehicle.
 In addition, the courier will receive graphic instructions for package arrangement, so as not to waste time on trial-and-error.
 This is especially useful when the number of deliveries is small, but the goods are big.
 Furniture and large household appliances are a good example.
 You have got no chance of shifting and mixing packages, but the optimal use of the available space is very important.